Email Marketer’s Guide: What You Need to Know about Outlook

 3. My friend’s been hacked – use this option to report a spam or scam email from a sender you trust.

-To save most important messages, you can use the Archive option in your Outlook.com’s interface.
-This option allows to move a message to the Archive folder leaving the free space in the main Inbox.
+To save the most important messages, you can use the Archive option in your Outlook.com’s interface.
+This option allows moving a message to the Archive folder leaving the free space in the main Inbox.

 To keep your Outlook.com’s Inbox clean, you can also use the Sweep feature to set the rules for email messages.

 In addition to above features, Outlook.com provides a user with a lot more options to deal with incoming messages: safe mailing lists, safe senders list, filters and reporting, Inbox rules, reply settings, forwarding settings etc.

 The protect its users against spam, scam, and malware, Outlook.com uses such filters as Exchange Online Protection, SmartScreen, and Sender Reputation Data.